At Sort, we take your privacy and the security of your personal data very seriously.

 - To draw up statistical and demographic data rendered anonymous and used for performance monitoring, published reports and data products, and trend forecasting.

-- To serve you relevant advertising, recommendations and suggestions related to the website content.
+- To serve you relevant advertising, recommendations and suggestions, or other content related to Sort's service.

 - To provide your information to third parties according to our legal obligations.